strike0416/detect_veh/README.md

 After obtaining the Process Cookie, you can compute the decoded handler address by applying a `ROR` operation.

+# About Other Process
+If you want to inspect the handlers of another process, you can refer to your own ntdll address to easily obtain information about the handler list.<br>
+However, to decode an `encoded handler`, you’ll need the target process’s `process cookie`.<br>
+After checking multiple processes, I found that in most cases (in all processes I tested), the process cookie was cached.<br>
+Therefore, by modifying the target of `get_cached_process_cookie()` in the source code to point to another process, you should be able to inspect that process’s VectoredExceptionHandler as well.

 # References
 https://dimitrifourny.github.io/2020/06/11/dumping-veh-win10.html